-There are different ways to perform hysterectomy - abdominal, vaginal and laparoscopic.
-This includes from least invasive to most invasive ways with varying degree of risks and benefits.
+Deciding to have uterus removal is an important and emotionally difficult decision.
+It would result in the loss of fertility.
+Nevertheless, it is the second most common major surgical process in women worldwide; especially for women between age 40-50.
+There are different ways to perform hysterectomy – abdominal, vaginal and laparoscopic.
+This includes from least invasive to most invasive ways with varying degrees of risks and benefits.
 It is always better for the patients to have a minimally invasive hysterectomy as recovery is faster than open.
 Also, each method has its own limitations.
 Look carefully at the advantages and disadvantages of hysterectomy.

 Advantages of Hysterectomy

 - The primary reason why women undergo hysterectomy is to get rid of the abnormal bleeding.
 Abnormal bleeding can be painful, draining and uncomfortable.
 But these days there are other treatments available for this condition, such as uterine balloon therapy.
 But this might not work in all cases.

 - It prevents the possibility of future uterine cancer.
 Many women who have had cancerous growths, or who have a family history of them, choose to have a hysterectomy in order to prevent future problems.
 A hysterectomy can literally be a lifesaver for some of these women.

 - It is used to treat uterine prolapse, which is a condition in which the uterus descends into or beyond the vagina.

 - It solves the problem of uterine fibroid or growths.
 These can cause great discomfort, as when a woman suffers from endometriosis, a hysterectomy can bring great relief.
 However, nowadays there are many alternative treatments, such as hormonal treatments and balloon uterine therapy that can be used to treat these conditions.